-The information contained in this Official Statement has been compiled from official and other sources deemed to be reliable, and while not guaranteed as to completeness or accuracy, is believed by the Treasury Board to be correct as of this date.
+The information contained in this Official Statement has been compiled from official and other sources deemed to be reliable, and while not guaranteed as to completeness or accuracy, is believed by the Authority to be correct as of this date.

 Any statements made in this Official Statement involving matters of opinion or of estimates, whether or not so expressly stated, are set forth as such and not as representations of fact, and no representation is made that any of the estimates will be realized.
-The State Treasurer has deemed this Preliminary Official Statement to be "final" as of this date within the meaning of Rule 15c2-12, except for the omission of certain pricing and other information allowed to be omitted pursuant to such Rule.
+This Official Statement has been duly approved, executed and delivered by the Authority.

-The Commonwealth's audited Financial Statements for the year ended June 30, 2008, as audited by the Auditor of Public Accounts of the Commonwealth, are included as Appendix A. These financial statements, along with the related Notes to Financial Statements, (i) have been examined, to the extent set forth in such report by the Auditor of Public Accounts and are included in reliance upon the report of such Auditor, and (ii) are intended to provide a broad overview of the financial position and operating results of the Commonwealth's various funds and account groups as of such date.
+Audited financial statements of the Commonwealth for the fiscal year ended June 30, 2008 are included as Appendix A attached hereto.
+These financial statements, along with the related Notes to Financial Statements, are intended to provide a broad overview of the financial position and operating results of the Commonwealth's various funds and account groups.